The pipeline industry’s highest priority is the safety of people and the environment in the continuous pursuit of operating with zero incidents.

 Discover how industry employees regularly inspect pipelines using smart pigs.

 When steel is exposed to oxygen or water, the exterior of the pipe can corrode.
-Pipeline operators use several techniques to protect steel pipe from both internal and external corrosion.
-Operators coat the exterior of the pipe to guard against corrosion and direct an advanced corrosion prevention systems on buried pipe in a process known as cathodic protection.
-Coating and cathodic protection help to safeguard the integrity of the pipeline.
+Pipeline operators use several techniques to protect steel pipe from external corrosion.
+Operators use advanced coating materials to protect the exterior of the pipe to guard against corrosion and install advanced corrosion prevention systems on buried pipe using a process known as cathodic protection.
+Coating and cathodic protection help to safeguard the integrity of the pipeline on a continual basis.
+The presence of water and other materials that can be present in energy products can corrode the interior of the pipe wall.
+Operators use corrosion inhibitors to prevent internal corrosion and also use in-line cleaning tools to remove debris from the pipeline to further prevent internal corrosion.